Liberatii/documentation/docs/migration/running_sql_statements/ides.rst

 |
 |

-- Point your parameters of connection (host, port, database, username, password)
+**7.** Input the requisite connection parameters such as host, port, database name, username, and password.

 .. figure:: images/DBeaver_07.png
     :width: 80%